-Note: When the restrictions of distribution are established, the fishery site is properly indicated on the label of the item.
+Note: When the restrictions on distribution are established, the fishery site is properly indicated on the label of the item.

-- 3. Requirements for the cancellation of items/areas to which the government imposes restrictions on distribution/consumption - (1) Areas subject to the cancellation of restrictions
+- 3. Requirements for the cancellation of items/areas to which the government imposes restrictions on distribution/consumption - (1) Areas subject to the cancellation of restrictions prefectural governments can manage them.

-As a general rule, restrictions concerning the marine fishes are cancelled based on prefectural boundaries.
-The prefectures can be divided into multiple zones, if the prefectural governments can manage them.
 As for the inland water fishes and others, the prefectures can be divided into multiple zones based on the conditions of, such as, the ecology and the presence or absence of dams, while also considering the situations of, such as, the fishery management (i.e. fisheries covered by fishery rights, fisheries permitted, etc.), if the prefectural governments can manage them.